altynarys/kubeadm_cluster/readme.txt

-The script launches new VPC with Docker & Kubernetes baked node-cluster
+The script creates a new VPC, K8s node-group cluster with Docker run-time and Flannel network add-on

-1) You can specify how many nodes are needed in EC2 section of node_cluster_vpc.sh
+1) How many nodes are needed can be specified in EC2 section of node_cluster_vpc.sh
-2) Try to check up AMI of the EC2 image.
-Amazon sometimes changes it.
+2) Make sure that AMI of the EC2 image exists.
+Amazon often changes AMI ID.
 If it does you can put new image id in EC2 section of node_cluster_vpc.sh
-3) Everything should work but launching Flannel network (it does not work on user data section.
+3) Everything should work but launching Flannel network (the network script does not work from "user data" section.
 Don't have any idea of the issue).
-SSH master node and under root user home directory run flannel.sh manually.
+SSH master node and under root user run flannel.sh manually.
 After that, the cluster will be ready to use.
 Have a nice adventure!

-NOTE: After work done recommend you to terminate EC2s and delete VPC as well.
-It might be cost-effective.
-And when you need it again - just run the script
+NOTE: Terminate all of EC2s first and delete VPC after as well when work gets done.
+It will safe money and keep cost-efficiency.
+Need it again - just run the script